projectatomic/atomic-enterprise-training/eap-latest-setup.md

 Atomic Enterprise supports a number of mechanisms for authentication.
 The simplest use case for our testing purposes is `htpasswd`-based authentication.

+In the "real world" your developers would likely be using the AE tools on their own machines (e.g. `oc`).
+For the Early Access training, we will create user accounts for two non-privileged users of AE, *joe* and *alice*, on the **master**.
+This is done for convenience and because we'll be using `htpasswd` for authentication.

+    useradd joe
+    useradd alice

 To start, we will need the `htpasswd` binary, which is made available by
 installing: